 Specifically, the program addresses solutions to problems in the design, development, implementation, operation, evaluation, and management of modern manufacturing systems.

-Students apply to the Master of Science in Manufacturing Systems Engineering through one of the named options:
+Students apply to the Master of Science in Manufacturing Systems Engineering through the named option:

 Graduate School Resources